Neradoc/discotool/README.md

 - **`--nocolor`**: do not output colors in the terminal (overrides all else).
 - **`--color`**: output colors in the terminal (overrides all else).

+#### No Command

+- if no filter is given, run the `list` command
+- if filters are given, run the `repl` command

 #### Filters
 Filters select boards from the list of devices found to run a command on them.
 They are combined with OR logic: anything that matches any filter is selected.
 All filters are NOT case sensitive.
 Filters are simple text matches, they don't support wildcards.

 - **`--auto`**: select the first board found.
-For when a single board is connected.
 - **`--name`**: search in the USB name/description field.
 Eg: "clue", "QT", "S2".
 - **`--serial`**: search the serial number of the board.
 - **`--mount`**: search the volume names of the board.
 Eg: "CIRCUITPY".

-#### No Command

-- if no filter is given, run the `list` command
-- if filters are given, run the `repl` command

 #### Commands

 -	**`list`** lists all the boards that have been detected, with name, manufacturer, serial number.
 Lists the serial ports and file volumes, identifying circuitpython code files present, as well as CPY version.
 -	**`repl`** connect to the REPL of the selected boards using the tool specified, screen by default, choosing the first serial port found if there is more than one.
--	**`eject`** eject all selected board drives, or all found if no filter given. (macOS only for now)
+-	**`eject`** eject all selected board drives, or all found if no filter given.
+(MacOS only for now)
 -	**`backup <destination dir> [<sub dir>]`** copy the content of the selected boards drives into the destination dir or the optional sub dir (that will be created for you).
 Each board is put in a directory with its name and serial number.
 	-	**`--create`** create the destination dir if it does not exist.
 	-	**`--date`** use a time stamp as subdirectory name, or add to the supplied name.